Vishu2001/intern/README.md

-I have done this project as part of my Web Development Internship for NeuroNexus
+I completed this project during my Web Development Internship with NeuroNexus.

-#TASK 1 - LANDING PAGE(Ahead-app-ug)
+**Task 1 - Landing Page (Ahead-app-ug):**

-A landing page is an ideal web development project for beginners.
-It requires basic knowledge of HTML and CSS.
-This project taught me to create columns, divide sections, arrange items, and add headers and footers.
-The most important aspect was unleashing my creativity to design an impressive page.
-I paid attention to alignments, padding, color palettes, boxes, and other elements.
-I had been mindful of CSS to avoid overlapping elements.
-In short, this landing page project has allowes me to apply HTML and CSS skills, while ensuring a visually appealing and user-friendly design.
+I designed a landing page using HTML and CSS, focusing on creating columns, sections, headers, and footers.
+This project honed my skills in alignment, padding, color palettes, and overall design to ensure a visually appealing and user-friendly page.

-TASK 2 - E-COMMERCE WEBSITE
+**Task 2 - E-commerce Website:**

-I have built an e-commerce website where users can browse products, add items to a shopping cart, and proceed to checkout.
-I have implemented features like user authentication, product filtering, and payment integration using technologies like React, Node.js, and MongoDB.
+I developed an e-commerce website featuring user authentication, product filtering, and payment integration.
+Using React, Node.js, and MongoDB, I enabled functionalities for browsing products, adding items to a cart, and completing the checkout process.